Bournemouth 7’s Festival is the largest sport and music festival in the world!

 Parking at Bournemouth Sevens

-There is parking available at Bournemouth 7’s however, it can be quite a lengthy walk to the entrance and there is an additional cost so be prepared!
+There is parking available at Bournemouth 7’s however, it can be quite a long walk to the entrance and there is an additional cost so be prepared!

 The car park is also where a lot of people decide to pre-drink for the festival.
 In typical student style, people don’t want to spend all their student loan on drinks at the festival so they crank up the car radio, drink and party in the car park.
 Officials are cracking down on this but it does still happen, and I must admit I am guilty of it.
 I love a pre-drink and not having to spend the extra money in the main festival is nice.
 Car bonnet beer pong is always a winner!